 The expectations of generations Y and Z

-Generations Y and Z no longer believe in staying with the same company their entire working lives.
+Generations Y and Z no longer believe in staying with the same company for their entire working lives.
 These new generations are less sensitive to the speeches of their hierarchies and largely prefer actions to promises.
 These changes can probably be explained by the tightening of the labor market, in which workers of these generations are rarely hired on permanent contracts.

 The vast majority of these employees are not prepared to sacrifice their private lives and put their personal development and projects on hold.
 Contrary to the impression they give (detachment, feeling of being totally operational), they feel a strong need to be recognized by their colleagues but also by their superiors.
 They also have far less certainty than other generations might think.